epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

   Contract hashes can be specified by hex encoded string or deployed contract name.
 * `allowedgroups` specifies the list of custom group hex-encoded public keys allowed by the `WitnessScope.CustomGroups` scope.

-> Note, at this time `WitnessScope.WitnessRules` is not supported by the Neo debugger.
+> Note, at this time `WitnessScope.WitnessRules` is not supported by the EpicChain debugger.

 If no `signers` are specified, a single signer with a dummy account value and `WitnessScope.None` scope is used.
 The dummy account signer will fail all `Runtime.CheckWitness` calls unless the `check-result`